openedx/edx-documentation/en_us/developers/source/extending_platform/javascript.rst

 * Import ``json``

-* Define a function that is executed when the student clicks Check.
+* Define a function that is executed when the student selects **Submit**.
 This
 function:

   * Is placed before the ``customresponse`` element that defines the problem.
   * By default is named ``vglcfn``